JackSzwergold/Preworn-Main/markdown/index.md

 I work primarily on the Ubuntu Linux and Mac OS X platforms but have deep experience with many different flavors of Unix spanning back to the early 1990s.
 So I can jump onto the console, maneuver around the terminal and get the job done regardless of OS.

-### Support 💰

-If you like any of the work I have done, will do, or am doing—or you just owe me money—please consider [tossing me a donation of some kind via PayPal][3].
-Or if you can’t donate money—but you plan on buying stuff on Amazon—just [click this Amazon affiliate link][4] so I can get something out of that transaction.

 ### Contact ✉️

 **Email** • [me@preworn.com](mailto:me@preworn.com?Subject=Preworn%20Website%20Query)